Skip to Content

 • Selected Snowflake Object: After an object is selected, it is listed here.

-• Search: Enter any part of the object name into the search box to filter the list of objects.
+• Search: Enter any column's value into the search box to filter the list of objects.
 The search is not case-sensitive.
 If objects are already displayed within the table, the table results are filtered in real time with each keystroke.
 To reload objects from the endpoint when searching, enter search criteria and then refresh, as described below.

 • Refresh: Click the refresh icon Refresh icon or the word Refresh to reload objects from the Snowflake endpoint.
 This may be useful if objects have been added to Snowflake.
 This action refreshes all metadata used to build the table of objects displayed in the configuration.